corda/corda-docs-portal/content/en/platform/corda/5.0-beta/developing/getting-started/utxo-ledger-example-cordapp/cordapp-chat.md

 * The Create transaction has no input and starts a new chat with a unique `id`.
 The `id` operates similarly to the Corda 4  `LinearStateId`, which has not been implemented yet in Corda 5.
 * Each update transaction creates the new ChatState as an output and consumes the previous ChatState as an input.
-* To recreate the historic conversation the back chain is traversed from newest (unconsummed) state to oldest.
+* To recreate the historic conversation the back chain is traversed from newest (unconsumed) state to oldest.

 ### Chat Flows